This article has been updated to include new stairlift guidance and information for 2023.

 Paying for a Stairlift

-As we discussed in the stairlift pricing section, cost is one of the most important factors in the buying process.
+As we discussed in the stairlift pricing section, the cost is one of the most important factors in the buying process.
 While it’s important to consider the total value of a stairlift purchase, the upfront cost is a key factor.
 That’s why many stairlift companies offer payment plans and buying options to help spread out the cost.
 Options vary, depending on the company you choose, but you can find some examples of payment options below.

-Sometimes, stairlift companies will allow you to spread out payment for a stairlift, billing you monthly until your purchase has been paid off.
+Sometimes, stairlift companies will allow you to spread out the payment for a stairlift, billing you monthly until your purchase has been paid off.
 While not a common practice, it’s worth asking your stairlift company about this option.

 Stairlift rentals offer a way to spread out costs while you make sure that the stairlift is the right decision for you.
 Temporary rentals cost a fraction of the purchase price and with all service covered during the rental period, you can take your time, before deciding if you want to keep the stairlift for good.